Sexual Harassment from Customers, Vendors, Contractors and Clients Violate Workplace Sexual Harassment Laws

-Your employer may liable for the harassment of all non-employees on company premises.
+Your employer may be liable for the harassment of all non-employees on company property.
 Individuals who may fall under this umbrella include:

 - Customers.
 People patronizing your place of business, such as a retail store or restaurant.

 - Clients.
 Any individual who hires your company to perform services for them, such as the client of law or consulting firm.

 - Independent contractors.
 Self-employed persons performing work or services for your company.

 - Consultants or contractors.
 Individuals working for an outside agency, such temps or consultants, who are performing work or services for your company.

 - Facilities or maintenance staff.
 People hired to do work around your office building or campus are included.